Answers to the Frequently Asked Questions

 - Must have completed assessment performed by Irvine Meals on Wheels staff or volunteer

 Senior Services offers a variety of recreation programs, including games, fitness, personal enrichment, and more.
-For a complete list, visit our website at irvinesenior.org.
+For a complete list, visit irvineseniors.org/programs-and-activities.

 How do I register for classes?